This post is about how to deal with distractions in a technology-driven society.

 - Self-Improvement Guide Using Personal SWOT Analysis

-- 22 Stress Reliever Ideas That Will Keep You Cool, Calm and Collected
+- 22 Stress Reliever Ideas That Will Keep You Cool, Calm, and Collected

 Numerous Distractions in Different Areas of Our Life

-Distractions in the Media
+Distractions In The Media

-Distractions at Church
+Distractions At Church

 Distractions at church are very common, unfortunately.
 We get distracted by what other people are wearing, how the pastor talks, or by the design and decor of the church.

-Uncontrolled Distractions at School and Work
+Uncontrolled Distractions At School And Work

 In fact, uncontrolled distraction at school could negatively affect an individual’s performance, and uncontrolled distraction at work can negatively impact a company’s profit.

 How To Deal With Distractions